ScripterKSG/330c/README.md

 3. This is the third list item.

 This is my dog Haggis.
-She thinks she'd pretty important.
+She thinks she's pretty important.

 ![My dog Haggis.](haggis.jpg)